maxfer1221/circle-packing/README.md

 Feature extraction prioritizes sampling of striking pixels for the circle packing, leading to more detailed images.

+A hash grid is used to speed up distance calculations.
+Only nearby circles are tested against to dictate whether a collision has been found.

 ## Usage
 1. `git clone https://github.com/maxfer1221/circle-packing`
 2. `cd circle-packing`